Home > Health insurance Marketplace > Arizona

-This guide was created to help you better understand the Arizona health insurance Marketplace and pick the right health plan for you and your family.
-For many, an Affordable Care Act (ACA) Marketplace (exchange) plan – also called an Obamacare plan – may be a good choice.
+This guide, including the FAQs below, was created to help you better understand the Arizona health insurance Marketplace and pick the right health plan for you and your family.
+For many, an Affordable Care Act Marketplace plan – also called an Obamacare plan – may be a good choice.

-Arizona uses the federally-run Marketplace, so residents enroll through HealthCare.gov.
-Eight private insurance companies offer coverage through Arizona’s health insurance Marketplace, with varying coverage areas.1
+Arizona uses the federally-facilitated Marketplace, so residents enroll through HealthCare.gov.
+Seven private insurance companies will offer coverage through Arizona’s health insurance Marketplace for 2026, with varying coverage areas2 (see details below about changes in insurer participation for 2026).

 Marketplace plans are used by people who need to buy their own insurance, including those who are self-employed, workers at small businesses without health benefits, and early retirees under 65 who need coverage until Medicare.